What Is a Blockchain Oracle?

 Another type of oracle are cross-chain oracles that can read and write information between different blockchains.
 Cross-chain oracles enable interoperability for moving both data and assets between blockchains, such as using data on one blockchain to trigger an action on another or bridging assets cross-chain so they can be used outside the native blockchain they were issued on.

 A new type of oracle becoming more widely used by smart contract applications are “compute-enabled oracles,” which use secure off-chain computation to provide decentralized services that are impractical to do on-chain due to technical, legal, or financial constraints.
-This can include using Keepers to automate the running of smart contracts when predefined events take place, computing zero-knowledge proofs to generate data privacy, or running a verifiable randomness function to provide a tamper-proof and provably fair source of randomness to smart contracts.
+This can include using Chainlink Automation to trigger the running of smart contracts when predefined events take place, computing zero-knowledge proofs to generate data privacy, or running a verifiable randomness function to provide a tamper-proof and provably fair source of randomness to smart contracts.

 The broad range of oracle services means reputation is key to choosing between oracle service providers.
 Reputation in blockchain oracle systems gives users and developers the ability to monitor and filter between oracles based on parameters they deem important.
 Oracle reputation is aided by the fact that oracles sign and deliver their data onto an immutable public blockchain ledger, and so their historical performance history can be analyzed and presented to users through interactive dashboards such as market.link and reputation.link.

 Reputation frameworks provide transparency into the accuracy and reliability of each oracle network and individual oracle node operator.
 Users can then make informed decisions about which oracles they want to service their smart contracts.
 Oracle service providers can also leverage their off-chain business reputation to provide users additional guarantees of their reliability.